C4813/EVE-Trade-Tools-Reprocess-Trading/readme.txt

 **Shortcodes**

 * `[ett_esi_reprocess_profile]` — displays the logged-in user's connected EVE characters with their skill and standings summary, and a button to connect additional characters via EVE SSO.
+The connect button is shown above the character list for easier access.
 * `[ett_trading_tool]` — interactive reprocessing margin calculator.
 Requires at least one authenticated character.
 Both shortcode pages are automatically excluded from page caching.
+* `[ett_trading_howto]` — collapsible how-to guide explaining all options in the trading tool.
+Can be placed on any page, independently of the trading tool.

 **Trading tool**